jfmonsa/jfmonsa/README.md

 Feel free to explore my repositories and connect with me for collaborations or professional opportunities.

 ## 🌟 What I’m currently focusing on
 - Developing **Full-Stack applications** with a focus on clean architecture, design patterns, and scalability.
-- Strengthening my knowledge in **Data Structures and Algorithms** (DSA) on platforms like LeetCode.
 - Exploring theoretical aspects of **Computer Science** and nerdy stuff 🤓, including advanced algorithms, data structures, programming languages theory, artificial intelligence, etc.

 ## 💻 Technical Skills